 The master franchise and sub-franchise agreements might also include what are known as grant-back clauses.
-In accordance with these clauses the sub-franchisor, or sub-franchisee, is required to transmit any experience it has gained in the exploitation of the franchise to the franchisor and to grant the franchisor, and the other sub-franchisors and sub-franchisees of the network, a non-exclusive licence for the know-how resulting from that experience.
-A sub-franchisor or sub-franchisee may in other words be contractually obliged to grant the franchisor a licence for the developments and improvements it has made to the know-how as a result of its own business experience.
-The reason grant-back clauses are generally admitted, is that the franchise network is an integrated structure that is based on the co-operation of a number of different enterprises and that the franchisor and each and every one of the sub-franchisors and sub-franchisees must therefore be equally able to take advantage of any improvements that are made to the system.
-The uniformity of the network would diminish, and consequently its value would decrease, if only one of its members were able to benefit from any improvements made to the know-how.
+In accordance with these clauses the sub-franchisor, or sub-franchisee, is required to transmit any experience it has gained in the exploitation of the franchise to the franchisor and to grant the franchisor, and the other sub-franchisors and sub-franchisees of the network, a non-exclusive licence for the know-how resulting from that experience.18 A sub-franchisor or sub-franchisee may in other words be contractually obliged to grant the franchisor a licence for the developments and improvements it has made to the know-how as a result of its own business experience.
+The reason grant-back clauses are

-See, however, Sub-Section II, lit. (b) "Post-Term Non-Competition Clauses", below.
+16 Contrary to what is set out for every other type of distribution agreement, where such non-competition clauses cannot exceed five years.
+See Article 5(a) of the European Community Vertical Restraints Block Exemption Regulation, and Sub-Section II, lit. (b) "Post-Term Non-Competition Clauses", below.